hanakai-rb/site/content/docs/hanami/hanami-cli/v2.2/_index.md

 In order to run all of the tests, you should run `docker compose up` separately, to run a `postgres` server.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/hanami/cli.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/hanami/cli/blob/main/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).